-Alcohol and pain relievers do not combine well and can cause dizziness and liver damage.
+Alcohol and pain relievers don’t combine well and can cause dizziness and liver damage.
 This is whether you use prescription or over-the-counter (OTC) pain relievers.

 However, alcohol consumption can damage your immune system and weaken it.
-As a result, drinking alcohol may delay the healing process and make the wound more susceptible to infections.
+Drinking alcohol may delay healing and make the wound more susceptible to infections.

-Staying hydrated is essential during the healing process, so be sure to drink plenty of water.
+Staying hydrated is essential during the healing process, so drink plenty of water.